logalleon/salsa-picante/readme.md

 # Salsa Picante

+Make sure the following are installed globally:

+`yarn`, `tsc`, and `watch`.
+(Yarn, TypeScript, and Watch).
+You should be able to install these globally by Google I'm too lazy 2 do it now.

 Scaffolding.
 It's in everyone's favorite JavaScript super-set, TypeScript.
 To get things going, run `yarn` and then two terminals, `yarn develop` and `yarn watch`.

 SASS -> CSS; TS & TSX -> JS.